nyasu3w/mrubyc-m5/lib/mrubyc-m5/Classes.md

 All methods return false.
 When SD is not available in the environment, `SD` constant is a FailObject.

 ### BtnClass (c_display_button.cpp)
 Constants BtnA, BtnB and BtnC are already prepared.
-No need to think about the class.
+No need to think about the class.Use like BtnA.is_pressed?
-Use like BtnA.is_pressed?

 Constant BtnEXT and BtnPWR can be available if USE_FULL_BUTTONS is set in C++ side configuration.

 Note that M5.update() is necessary to update the button's status.